maartenpaauw/model-states-for-filament-docs/README.md

 ```

 > [!WARNING]
-> Because the plug-in needs to create transition instances to determine if there is a `form`, all constructor properties
+> Since the plug-in needs to create transition instances to determine if there is a `form`, all constructor properties
-> need a default value.
+> must have a default value.

 By default, this plug-in will map the form component names to their constructor property names.
-With the
+Considering the
-previous `PendingToFailed` in mind, the `message` textarea input will end up in constructor property `$message`.
-If you
+previous `PendingToFailed` transition, the `message` textarea input will correspond to the constructor
-wish to do any modifications before creating the transition instance, you can overwrite the static method `fill`.
+property `$message`.
+If you want to make any modifications before creating the transition instance, you can override the
+static method `fill`.

-For example prefixing the `message`:
+For example, you can prefix the `message`:

 ```php
 <?php